PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 ### 🌠 Gold Tier Collections

-These collections provide the same data than their Census equivalents.
+These collections provide the same data as their Census equivalents.
 The shape is not guaranteed, but likely to be very similar.

 - Currency
 - Experience
 - Faction
+- FireGroup
 - World

 ### 🌟 Silver Tier Collections